Trident Seafoods Fleet

 F/V Barbara J under way across the water

 These vessels spend the majority of their fishing time in the Bering Sea targeting King crab, Opilio (Snow crab), and Bairdi Tanner crab.
 These fisheries occur from late fall through the winter months and some may continue into the early spring.
 In addition to crab, some of these vessels harvest Pacific cod and Sablefish (Blackcod) in the Bering Sea using pot gear.
 During the summer months, the ships stay busy tendering salmon in Bristol Bay and Southeast Alaska.
-The Bountiful has the added capability of processing and freezing its catch.

 Barbara J // Length: 110 ft.